PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_feed.md

 ## Modeling a type-1 incoherent feedforward loop

-* NOAH: It seems like the tutorial we have doesn't quite work according to how the following indicates.
-(I think it's just a matter of noticing an issue as we have transitioned to a more complete story.)
-I would suggest making some slight changes to it accordingly and verify that we get the same interesting results.

 As we did in the last section, we will run two simulations.
 In the first, we will have a simple upregulation of *Z* by *X*, meaning that we will assume *X* is at its steady state concentration and that *Z* is produced by the reaction *X* → *X* + *Z* and removed by the reaction *Z* → *NULL*.

 The second simulation will include all of these reactions, but we will also have the reaction *X* → *X* + *Y* to model the upregulation of *Y* by *X*, along with the reaction *Y* + *Z* → *Y* to model the downregulation of *Z* by *Y*.
 Because *Y* is being produced as the result of a reaction, we will also have a reaction *Y* → *NULL* to model the degradation of *Y*.
 For the sake of fairness, we will have the same degradation rates for both *Y* and *Z*.